junhkim1226/TADF-DL/README.md

 ...
 ```
 Data file should be in `src/model_directory/data/.`
-Then, run `dataset_divide.py` to split dataset into train set and validation set, test set.
+Then, run `dataset_divide.py` to split dataset into training set and validation set, test set.

 ## Train